LERCAutomation/DataExtractor-UserGuide/faq/faq.rst

 **Can several people use the tool at the same time?**

 	Any number of users can use the tool simultaneously if they have a copy of it loaded in their own copy of MapInfo.
 The tool uses the data layers that are loaded in GIS in a read-only fashion, so there is no limit to the number of users of the tool.
-The stored procedures that are run store their temporary results in tables that carry the login name of the user, so as long as each user has a unique login ID no conflicts should arrive.
+The stored procedures that are run store their temporary results in tables that carry the login name of the user, so as long as each user has a unique login ID no conflicts should arise.
 However, where results are written to a central (network) location, and the extraction is run for the same partner, conflicts may occur.

 **Does the tool work with QGIS or ArcGIS?**